People have asked me how to meet friends. I think I would need to dedicate a few posts about this topic.

 This literally means “A long journey proves the strength of a horse, so it takes a long passage of time to know a man’s heart.”

 I love this Chinese proverb.
-Most often, it is only time, rather than your first impression, that would tell you who a person is!
-It is time that reveals a person’s heart—whether or not you share similar core values with that person and whether or not you could keep that person for a lifetime.
+Most often, it is only time, rather than your first impression, that will tell you who a person is!
+It is time that reveals a person’s heart—whether or not you share similar core values and whether or not you could keep that person for a lifetime.